-Where did the Irish O'Laverty family come from?
-What is the Irish O'Laverty family crest and coat of arms?
-When did the O'Laverty family first arrive in the United States?
-Where did the various branches of the family go?
-What is the O'Laverty family history?The Irish surnames in use today are underpinned by a multitude of rich histories.
+The Irish surnames in use today are underpinned by a multitude of rich histories.
 The name O'Laverty originally appeared in Gaelic as "O Flaithbheartaigh," which means "bright ruler."

 Names written in official documents were generally spelt as they sounded, leading to the problem of one name being recorded under several different variations, creating the illusion in records of more than one person.
 Among the many spelling variations of the surname O'Laverty that are preserved in documents of the family history are Flaherty, O'Flaherty, Flaverty, Laverty, Faherty and many more.

-Another 141 words (10 lines of text) are included under the topic Early O'Laverty Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early O'Laverty Notables in all our PDF Extended History products and printed products wherever possible.

 Irish families began to immigrate to British North America and the United States in the 18th century, but the greatest influx of Irish immigrants came during the Great Potato Famine of the late 1840s.
 The earlier settlers came to North America after a great deal of consideration and by paying relatively high fees for their passage.
 These settlers were primarily drawn by the promise of land.
 Those later settlers that came during the 1840's were trying to escape the conditions of poverty, starvation, disease, and death that had stricken Ireland.
 Due to the enormity of their numbers and the late date of their arrival, these immigrants primarily became hired laborers instead of homesteading settlers like their predecessors.
 An exhaustive search of immigration and passenger lists has revealed many Irish immigrants North America bearing the name O'Laverty: James Flaherty who landed in Virginia in 1651; followed James Flaharty in 1651; Timothy Flaharty settled in Boston Massachusetts in 1767; Ann Flaherty settled in New York in 1850.